 - Reseller training

-- What aspect of your solution could you educate prospects about to help eliminate objections?
+- What aspect of your products or solution could you educate prospects about to help overcome sales objections?

 - What problem do you or your services help your customers solve?

-- What reviews can you provide to help more prospects buy from you?
+- What reviews can you provide to help more prospects buy again from you?

-- What are some of the more common FAQs you get from enquirers and prospective customers?
+- What are common FAQs you get all the time from visitors and prospective customers?

 - etc …

-Once you have created a list of content topics, continually add to this list.
+Once you have created this list of web content ideas, continually add to the list on a regular basis.

-Tip #3: Learn How To Run Out Of Ideas For New Web Content
+Tip #3: Learn Ways To Run Out Of Web Content Ideas

-We provide our clients and subscribers with detailed training email on how to develop a content marketing strategy, how to promote your business with content, and how to never run out of new ideas for web content.
+We provide our clients and subscribers with comprehensive training email on how to develop a content marketing strategy, how to promote your business with content, and ways to never run out of ideas for web content.

-(Learn ways to never run out of web content ideas)
+(Learn ways to never run out of content ideas)

-The “Infinite Web Content Creation” email training series covers the following areas of the content creation process:
+The “Infinite Web Content Creation” email training series is designed for WordPress website owners and covers the following areas of the content creation process: